Children's Social Work Teams

 We are a professional team of registered social workers who offer support to children and families who are in need of social work support.

-Either you, or someone else on your behalf, may contact our children’s multi agency hub to ask for help with some difficulty you are having which affects your child (or children).
-Professionals in our children’s hub will listen to your problem and where possible offer immediate advice about which agency or service may be able to assist you.
+Either you, or someone else on your behalf, may contact Tameside Public Service’s y hub to ask for help with some difficulty you are having which affects your child (or children).
+Professionals in the hub will listen to your problem and where possible offer immediate advice about which agency or service may be able to assist you.

-In some cases the children’s hub will decide a social worker needs to support you and will then arrange for a social worker from our children’s area teams to undertake an assessment, so that we can look at what your child needs in more detail.
+In some cases the Public Service’s hub will decide a social worker needs to support you and will then arrange for a social worker from our duty team to undertake an assessment, so that we can look at what your child needs in more detail.
 We can then decide, and agree with you, what action should be taken to help support you and your child/ren.

-Sometimes the children’s hub will work with you to provide more appropriate support and service and there will be no need to carry out a social work assessment.
+Sometimes the Public Service’s hub will work with you to provide more appropriate support and service and there will be no need to carry out a social work assessment.

 Where it is agreed a social worker is needed to support you, we will usually undertake an assessment.